Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/value-object.md

 ## When to Use Value Objects?

-The simple answer is, whenever you can.
+The simple answer is,
+Whenever you can.

 Not only do value objects make the code more expressive,
 And encapsulate business logic that tends to spread apart,